Uber is jumping on the bike-sharing bandwagon

 Uber is getting in on the latest sharing economy trend: bike sharing.
 The company is teaming up with Jump, an electric bike-sharing startup based out of New York.
 Together, the two are running a pilot in San Francisco that ostensibly tests the desire for this product.

 Shared bikes, both pedal-assist and the good old leg-powered kind, are cropping up in cities all over the country.
 They often follow a path carved out of docked bike stations that are run by a company called Motivate—and branded under another name like Ford GoBike or Citi Bike.
-But the new trend is dock-less bikes: a system of on-demand bikes scattered around cities, tethered to bike racks and signposts.
+But the new trend is dock-less bikes: a system of on-demand bikes scattered around cities, left on sidewalks and unlocked through an app.
 The latter is what Uber is getting into through its new partnership.

 Though a more consumer-focused approach to bike sharing, it comes with its own problems.
 Namely, these hoards of bikes can become a public nuisance.
 China, which embraced bike sharing earlier than the United States, has developed a noticeable pileup of bikes on sidewalks.
-Already, similar things are happening in U.S. markets.
+Already, similar things are happening in U.S. markets like Seattle, where a number of dock-less bike startups are already competing for riders.